scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Tool Sets
 ^^^^^^^^^

-OSGeo-Live itself is not a "linux distribution" per se, rather it relies on an apt-based ecosystem to handle the heavy-lifting of system updates and upgrades.
+OSGeo-Live itself is not a “Linux distribution” per se, rather it relies on an apt-based ecosystem to handle the heavy-lifting of system updates and upgrades.
 This is a win, as updates are proven reliable over a very large Ubuntu community process, and